elastic/logstash/qa/README.md

 ### Environment setup and Running Tests

-It is possible to run the full suite of the acceptance test with the codebase by running the command `ci/ci_acceptance.sh`, this command will generate the artefacts, bootstrap the VM and run the tests.
+It is possible to run the full suite of the acceptance test with the codebase by running the command `ci/ci_acceptance.sh`, this command will generate the artifacts, bootstrap the VM and run the tests.